-- To accommodate students who need some test items read aloud - To accommodate a teacher's "regular" classroom testing practice of reading all math and/or science test questions to the whole class
+- To accommodate students who need some test items read aloud - To accommodate a teacher's "regular" classroom testing practice of reading all math and/or science test questions or TDA prompts to the whole class

 This exception is intended to assist those buildings that may have an unusually high number of students with an IEP who require all allowable test items to be read aloud.
-PDE recognizes that this unusual circumstance may cause a hardship on both students and test administrators if these students all had a different form of the test that needed to be read aloud.
-Therefore, if you have this situation in your building this year, you may follow the above guidelines and/or call PDE for more clarification.
+PDE recognizes that this unusual circumstance may cause a hardship on both students and test administrators if the students all had a different form of the test that needed to be read aloud.
+Therefore, the SAC may de-spiral booklets for the small group read aloud of all test items.
+Please call PDE for more clarification if needed.